AMReX-Combustion/PelePhysics/README.md

 ### NOTE: Non-ideal equations of state

 `PelePhysics` currently supports a cubic EOS model: `Soave-Redlich-Kwong`.
-It is built on top of the ideal gas models, and is selected by specifying its name as the `Eos_dir` during the build (the make system requires that both `Eos_dir` and `Chemistry_Model` be specified).
+It is built on top of the ideal gas models, and is selected by specifying its name as the `Eos_Model` during the build (the make system requires that both `Eos_Model` and `Chemistry_Model` be specified).
 Any additional parameters required for the EOS (e.g., attractions, repulsions, critical states) are either included in the underlying CEPTR database used to generate the source file model implementation, or else are inferred from the input model data.

 ## Model generation procedures
 This repository provides the tools necessary for generating new Pele-compatible combustion mechanisms.
 Please refer to the `CEPTR documentation <https://amrex-combustion.github.io/PelePhysics/Ceptr.html>`_ for instructions on generating mechanism models.
 Make sure that you edit the `GNUmakefile` where you want to use this (in, e.g., `PeleC/Exec`) so that `Chemistry_Model` is `XXX`.
 In `PeleC/Exec/Make.PeleC`, the model is expected to be in the folder `${PELE_PHYSICS_HOME}/Mechanisms/$(Chemistry_Model)`, and it is expected that the folder contains a `Make.package` file to include, so make sure things are where they need to be.
 Refer to other mechanisms for additional guidance.